MartyrPher/GetGlam/README.md

 * Create a folder in the pack named `Accessories`.
 * Add in the custom image named `accessories.png` to the newly created `Accessories` folder.
 Size: 128xNumberOfAccessories

-Currently, Get Glam only supports one `accessories.png`.
+Currently, Get Glam only supports one `accessories.png` per content pack.

 ### Bases
 The player can swap between farmer bases that content packs provide.